adarsa/adarsa.github.io/_projects/Chaotic_Computing.md

 [**Download**](/assets/projects/SpeechProcessing/Thesis.pdf)<br/>

 The research aimed at implementing fundamental computing functions using *chaotic elements*.
-This would provide a theoretical foundation of computer architecture based on a totally new principle other than silicon chips.
-The fundamental functions explored are: the logical AND, OR, NOT, XOR, and NAND operations (gates) and modulo arithmetic operation.
-The chaotic elements employedin the implementation were logistic map (nonlinear), tent map (symmetric piecewise linear) and a newly proposed modified piecewise linear map.
+This would provide a theoretical foundation of computer architecture based on a new principle other than silicon chips.
+The fundamental functions explored are the logical AND, OR, NOT, XOR, and NAND operations (gates) and modulo arithmetic operation.
+The chaotic elements employed in the implementation were logistic map (nonlinear), tent map (symmetric piecewise linear), and a newly proposed modified piecewise linear map.